nimblenitin/freezegpt/README.md

-# Freeze
+# FreezeGPT

-Pin ChatGPT code blocks into floating windows.
+Pin chat section into floating windows.

 ## Why?

-Code scrolls away as you keep chatting.
+messages scrolls away as you keep chatting.
 This lets you freeze it on screen.

 ## Install